Shining light on photodiodes

 Semiconductors are an in-between case: the energy difference between the energy bands is so minor that some valence electrons are regularly knocked into the conduction band due to room-temperature thermal effects.
 That said, in pure (“intrinsic”) semiconductors, these charge carriers are short-lived and not particularly plentiful, so the resulting conductivity is poor.

 This changes with the addition of carefully-selected impurities (dopants).
 In an n-type semiconductor, the dopant increases the number of long-lived conduction-band electrons.
-In a p-type semiconductor, a different additive creates valence band vacancies (“holes”) that allow lower-energy electrons to shuffle around in response to external fields.
+In a p-type semiconductor, a different additive creates valence band vacancies (“holes”) that allow lower-energy electrons to shuffle around in response to external fields; this can also be thought as the holes “drifting” the opposite way.
 Both types of doped materials conduct electricity surprisingly well.

 A standard semiconductor diode is formed by bringing together a p-type material and an n-type material.
 In a very narrow boundary region, n-side electrons diffuse into the p-type semiconductor and promptly fall into valence-band holes, emitting a photon on the way:

-This process results in an unbalanced electric field that’s wholly contained to the depletion region and prevents the trapped electrons from venturing forth.
-The absence of mobile charge carriers in that zone renders the diode nominally non-conductive.
+This process results in an unbalanced electric field that’s wholly contained to the depletion region.
+The field prevents majority charge carriers from venturing across, rendering the diode nominally non-conductive.

 Plucking the electrons from the right (cathode) and depositing them on the left (anode) doesn’t accomplish much.
-It creates an electric field identical to that present in the depletion region, causing p-side electrons and n-side holes to drift toward the boundary and then get stuck.
-When connected this way (“reverse-biased”, cathode more positive than anode), the diode will not conduct — at least not until some form of breakdown occurs.
+It adds an electric field identical to that present in the depletion region, making it harder for majority charge carriers to skate across.
+When connected this way (“reverse-biased”, cathode more positive than anode), the diode will not conduct — at least not until some form of a breakdown occurs.

 Going the other way round is another story.
-If the anode is made more positive, it offsets the junction’s internal field — eventually reducing it enough to get the electrons unstuck and the current flowing.
+If the anode is made more positive, it offsets the junction’s internal field — eventually reducing it enough to let charge carriers cross the divide.
 For a typical silicon diode, this “forward” threshold is about 0.6 V.

 The miracle of photocurrent

 If electrons falling into a lower energy state emit photons, it’s probably unsurprising that the opposite can happen too: shining light on a semiconductor can knock some electrons into the conduction band.
-And if this excitation happens in the p-n junction’s depletion region, the existing internal electric field immediately accelerates the electron and tosses it over to the n-type (cathode) side!
+And if this excitation happens in the p-n junction’s depletion region, the existing internal electric field immediately accelerates the electron and tosses it over to the n-type (cathode) side.
+Meanwhile, the positively-charge hole is jettisoned to the other side.

 In an open-circuit scenario — that is, if the diode’s terminals are not connected to anything — exposing the junction to light causes a small voltage to gradually build up within the component.
-The resulting field inevitably hinders the motion of additional electrons and shrinks the depletion region, so the effect is non-linear and self-limiting — but it’s quite easy to observe with a multimeter and any light source.
+The resulting field inevitably shrinks the depletion region, so the effect is non-linear and self-limiting — but it’s quite easy to observe with a multimeter and a source of light.

 To illustrate, I placed a Marktech MT03-023 photodiode directly in front of a small, generic white LED.
 I connected the photodiode to a precise benchtop multimeter, and then used a signal generator to drive the LED with a smoothed 10 kHz square wave: